 What is a “Keyword”?

-For our purposes a keyword simply means something that you search for in Google.
+For our purposes a keyword meaning is simply something that you search for in Google.

 Let’s do an example.